Gjertsen-Reed/slack-link-api/README.md

 Auth
-  * Would need to be able to login to Slack and LinkedIn
+  * Would need to be able to login to Slack and LinkedIn!!!